 - An understanding of gender perspectives and social justice

 - An understanding of the nature and application of moral, ethical, and religious values

-- An understanding of women in leadership and opportunities for personal growth
+- An understanding of leadership and opportunities for personal growth

 How Will This Happen?

 The Columbia College experience begins with a focus on academic preparation through the General Education model.
 This model is designed to develop students’ capacity for critical thought and expression, lifelong learning, acceptance of personal responsibility, and commitment to service and social justice through a liberal arts curriculum.
-In addition, students are provided experiential approaches to learning that assist in the development of practical knowledge within real world experiences.
+In addition, students are provided experiential opportunities that assist in the development of practical knowledge through real world experiences.

 General Education Program

-College-Level Competencies (completion of one course for each competency)
+Foundational Studies (completion of one course for each foundation area)